 In many cases, if only one defect is present, there is no cyanosis.
 Often more than one defect is present in cyanotic congenital heart disease.
 Doctors are trained in using imaging tests to confirm the presence of defects that lead to cyanotic congenital heart disease.
 The testing includes chest X-rays and echocardiograms.
 Medication helps in relieving the symptoms of cyanosis.
-Unavoidably, most of the infants need to have surgery done to correct their defects caused by the disease.
+Unavoidably, most infants need to have surgery done to correct the defects caused by the disease.
 The success of the surgery depends on the lethality of the defects.
 Also read, SOME PREVENTIVE MEASURES TO KEEP OUR HEART HEALTHY.

 WHAT ARE THE RISK FACTORS FOR CYANOTIC CONGENITAL HEART DISEASE?

 Mostly, The newborn is more at risk for cyanotic congenital heart disease if there’s a family history of congenital heart diseases.
-A genetic factor is mostly responsible for the infant to be born with this defect.
+A genetic factor is mostly responsible for the infant being born with this defect.
 Some of the genetic syndromes can be accompanied by defects that cause CCHD.
 These include four syndromes:

 - Down syndrome